Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 |---|---|

-- No interest on penalty during CIT(A) appeal
+- No interest on penalty during pendency of CIT(A) appeal

-- Pre-deposit reduced to 10% of core tax
+- Pre-deposit for appeal reduced to 10% of core tax demand

 7. International Tax Exemptions

-- Foreign individuals under notified schemes – 5-year exemption
+- Foreign individuals under notified schemes – 5-year tax exemption

 - Foreign companies supplying electronic manufacturing equipment